Ecological-Complexity-Lab/lab_website/network_course/index.md

 **The course is dynamic and adapted to students' needs as much as possible.
 Course material and weekly meeting topics may vary from what is currently written in the syllabus at the instructor's discretion during the semester.**

+# Teaching
+The course is given entirely in English, in a frontal way (no zoom or hybrid classes).

 # Course Topics (may change)
 * Introduction to networks and complex systems
 * Network structure